 At the moment, we need everyone to book timed tickets online.
 If you’d like to book on the day, you’re more than welcome to via our website using your smartphone.
 We can’t take cash or card payments on the gate.

-What Covid hygiene measures are you implementing?
+What Covid health and hygiene measures are you implementing?

 Are the toilets open?